How to Get (And Photograph) Genuine Laughter

-One of the most frequent comments that I get about my wedding photography is, "everyone always looks like they are having so much fun!" which is usually then followed by the question, "How do you get people to laugh?"
+One of the most frequent comments that I used to get back when I used to photograph weddings was, "everyone always looks like they are having so much fun!" which was usually then followed by the question, "How do you get people to laugh?"

 1. Engage with the people you are shooting.